 For more information and to schedule an appointment, visit our Career Coach page.

 The School of Nursing has partnered with the Osher Lifelong Learning Institute (OLLI ) to provide writing assistance for our students.
 The volunteer tutors are retired professionals who are willing to give their time and expertise.

 The Peer Mentor Program promotes meaningful and successful college experiences by building partnerships between students.
 Trained peer mentors collaborate with their mentees to access resources, build support in facing obstacles, and achieve mutually constructed academic goals.

-The EMBRACE Nursing Student Scholarship has been established through the Enrichment Markers of Better Relationships, Academics, and Cultural Enhancement (EMBRACE) grant.
-The scholarship will be awarded in both the Fall and Spring semesters to eligible students who meet the following criteria and provide demographic data, complete questionnaires, participate in focus groups, and use SON resources.
+The ENGAGE Nursing Student Scholarships have been established through the ENGAGE grant.
+The scholarships will be awarded in both the Fall and Spring semesters to eligible students who meet the following criteria and provide demographic data, complete questionnaires, and use SON resources.

 Use the referral form above to notify ENGAGE staff about a student you are referring for services.
 We will reach out and follow-up with the student.
 Please make sure the student knows you are referring him or her.